In this article, we will be reviewing one of the best budget action cameras in the market; The SJCAM SJ4000.

 For most photographers, owning a package of Lightroom is a must since it helps them in so many ways with their workload.
 The program has been around for quite some time now; over the years, they proved that they are worthy to become one of the best photo editing tools in the market.
 The company continues to release more and more exciting versions of Lightroom.

-Recently, Lightroom released their 6th version of Lightroom wherein a lot of features and presets for Lightroom 5 were added.
+Recently, Lightroom released their 6th version of Lightroom wherein a lot of features and free presets for Lightroom 5 were added.
 Most importantly, the company included two major upgrades in it; the upright feature and the newly improved healing/spot tool and photographers were very happy about it.

 The newly improved healing brush tool is now adjustable in Lightroom 6.
 Users are allowed to modify the size of the brush to make the healing task more convenient.
 The healing tool is one of the most powerful upgrade of Lightroom for some since it provides great assistance for editing images.